udishkumar/udishkumar/README.md

 ⚡ **Beyond Code:**
 In my downtime, I enjoy solving algorithmic puzzles on platforms like GeeksforGeeks and staying updated with the latest in technology through various articles.

-🎓 **Education:**
-Currently pursuing a Master's in Computer Science at the University of Southern California, diving deep into subjects like Web Technologies, Database Systems, and Security Systems.

-💼 **Professional Experience:**
-**Lead Engineer at NTT Data:**
-Led the development of an Operational Data Store using Flask and AJAX, significantly enhancing data handling and integration.

-**Associate Software Engineer at Software AG:**
-Enhanced user engagement by developing and supporting an interactive web portal for health programs using Angular.

 🛠️ **Technical Toolkit:**
 **Programming Languages:** Java, Python, JavaScript, HTML, CSS
 **Frameworks/Technologies:** Angular, React.js, Node.js, Flask, Django, AWS, GCP, Azure